 I put out an e-newsletter from time to time.
-It's supposed to be a monthly, but sometimes I miss.
-Then I'll put it out more frequently when a special event is coming up.
+It's supposed to be weekly, but sometimes I miss.

 I'll give you my most recent e-newsletter, and, if you like it and would like to keep up with my books and what I'm doing, shoot me an email.
 I'll put you on the list.

 The e-newsletter started life under the name Memo from the Sheriff's Office, so named because the main character in my first book, Early's Fall, was a Kansas sheriff.

 Recently, I renamed the e-newsletter because Sheriff Early appears in only four of my 5 books.
 The new name?
 Word-Gram.

 I'm a wordsmith.
 I stitch words together . . . to make stories, so Word-Gram the e-newsletter now is.

 Now the picture above.
 In the very old days, before email, newsletters were delivered to you and me by U.S. Mail.
 The gun in the photo above is not a gun.